sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 ## Background

-Summer 2022, after a 3 hour road trip from LA to the Mojave desert, we arrive at the Friends of Amateur(FAR) launch site, 30 miles north of Edwards AFB.
-After countless hours of setup overnight, we launch BZB for the 3rd and last time.
+In Summer 2022, after a 3-hour road trip from LA to the Mojave desert, we arrived at the Friends of Amateur(FAR) launch site, 30 miles north of Edwards AFB.
+After countless hours of setup overnight, we launched BZB for the 3rd and last time.

 ![BZB Launching](/assets/bzblaunch.jpg)
 **Photo by Andrew LaPrade**